github/docs/content/github/developing-online-with-codespaces/developing-in-a-codespace.md

 Port forwarding gives you access to TCP ports running within your codespace.
 For example, if you're running a web application on port 3000, you can access the application from your browser to test and debug it.

-When an application running inside a codespace outputs a port to the console, {{ site.data.variables.product.prodname_codespaces }} detects the localhost URL pattern and automatically forwards those ports.
+When an application running inside a codespace outputs a port to the console, {% data variables.product.prodname_codespaces %} detects the localhost URL pattern and automatically forwards those ports.
 You can click on the URL in the terminal to open it in a browser.
 For example, if an application outputs `http://127.0.0.1:3000` or `http://localhost:3000` to the console, the log would automatically convert the output to a clickable URL for port 3000.

 ![Automatic Port Forwarding](/assets/images/help/codespaces/automatic-port-forwarding.png)